 Once SMS is enabled and fully configured, you will see options for the SMS channel throughout the platform, including batch and automated messages, building audiences and creating reports.

 Create a New Message Using the SMS Channel

 Once the channel has been selected, configure the message settings and create the message content for the SMS channel.

 A contact's SMS channel will be set to subscribed when they send a message to your short code with any of the following text codes (not case sensitive):

 Unsubscribing a Contact

 A contact's SMS channel will be set to unsubscribed when they send a message to your short code with any of the following text codes (not case sensitive):

 - The custom code you created in the Confirmation Message setup.

-Currently, SMS messages are a one-way communication and cannot be used for conversational purposes.
-For example, you can send an SMS to promote a sale on shoes, but contacts will not be able to respond with questions regarding the sale or request info on a recent order.
+SMS short code messages are a one-way communication and cannot be used for conversational purposes.
+For example, you can send an SMS to promote a shoe sale, but contacts will not be able to respond with questions regarding the sale or request information on a recent order.